Axp3cter/VantaUI/README.md

 ### Updating properties

-You can update properties by simply assigning them a new key.
+You can update properties by simply assigning them a new value.
 They will dynamically update.

 ```lua
 commandBar.Theme = vanta.Themes.Sapphire